 Click an option below to jump to a section:

-The Chenango County Bureau of Fire offers a training that can be used towards any training class held at the New York State Fire Academy at Montour Falls New York.
+The Chenango County Office of Emergency Services offers a training that can be used towards any training class held at the New York State Fire Academy at Montour Falls New York.
 You must be a member in good standing and have any met any prerequisites that are required to take the class.
 This grant is based on a credit that New York State gives to the coordinator’s office for area departments that have completed their NIFR (BFIR) reports form the year before.
 Therefore your department must have 100% of their reports from the previous year filed in order to take advantage of this grant.
 Depending on the cost the course and amount of grant credits available, the grant may not cover the complete cost of the course.
 Also once the credits have been used up, the grant will no longer be available until the next calendar year.

 If you are interested in appling, please download a application form.
 Once you fill it out please fax a copy to our office for review.
 We must receive a copy at least TWO (2) months, 60 days, prior to the start of the class.
 (Fax: 337-1865)